 Nonpayment of Rent

 In Oregon, a landlord can evict a tenant for not paying rent on time.
-To do so, the landlord must first serve the tenant either a 3 or 6 days’ notice to quit depending on how many days it has been since rent was due.
+To do so, the landlord must first serve the tenant either a 5 or 8 days’ notice to quit depending on how many days it has been since rent was due.
+The total amount of time that must pass is 18 days in either case.

 Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Oregon 4 days after the initial due date.